AbdoullahBougataya/rocket-engines/README.md

 ### How to run it

-First you will have to open the terminal in the projects directory, then change th directory to API using the `cd ./API` command.
-After that execute the GOlang file `main.go` using the command `go run main.go`, if you get an error telling that a package is required then ``
+First you will have to open the terminal in the projects directory, then change the directory to API using the `cd ./API` command.
+After that, execute the GOlang file `main.go` using the command `go run main.go`, if you get an error telling that a package is required or missing then run `go get github.com/mattn/go-sqlite3`.
+If everything runs smoothly you should get a message ``

 Legal note: scrapping Wikipedia is completely legal.